-The holdings of the fund are subject to the selection process of Robeco's value engagement program, that consists of a constructive dialogue between investors and investee companies to discuss how they manage ESG risks and opportunities, as well as stakeholder impact.
-Although this type of engagement is not directly related to the environmental or social investment strategy of The fund, it can be that adverse sustainability impacts are addressed via the value engagement program.
+In addition the holdings of the fund are subject indirectly, via the fund-of-fund or direct line investments, to the selection process of Robeco's value engagement program, that consists of a constructive dialogue between investors and investee companies to discuss how they manage ESG risks and opportunities, as well as stakeholder impact.
+Although this type of engagement is not directly related to the environmental or social investment strategy of the fund, it can be that adverse sustainability impacts are addressed via the value engagement program.